Yonathan Daza Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective 9.1 K/9, the 10th-best in MLB.

-- The Cardinals have the 19th-ranked team ERA among all MLB pitching staffs (4.78).
+- The Cardinals have the 22nd-ranked team ERA across all MLB pitching staffs (4.97).

-- Cardinals pitchers combine to surrender nine total home runs at a clip of one per game (to rank 11th in the league).
+- Cardinals pitchers combine to give up the eighth-fewest home runs in baseball (nine total, 0.9 per game).

-- Matz (0-1) takes the mound for the Cardinals to make his second start this season.
+- The Cardinals will send Mikolas (0-1) out for his third start of the season.

-- The left-hander last appeared on Tuesday against the Atlanta Braves, when he went 5 1/3 innings, allowing four earned runs while giving up 10 hits.
+- His last time out was on Wednesday against the Atlanta Braves, when the right-hander tossed six innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.